sanghunka/modern-react-with-redux/readme.md

 - Writing this doesn't make anything show up in the browser automatically
 - This creates an instruction for React, telling it to make en element
 - We have to return it from a component for React to use it

+## 12. Printing JavaScript Variables in JSX

+- We most often use curly braces to show strings or numbers
+- Common Error: React cannot show an object as text content (e.g. Json, Boolean)